What Is Bruxism?

 - Receding gums or tooth sensitivity

-Treatment for Teeth Grinding and Jaw Clenching
+What is the treatment for Teeth Grinding and Jaw Clenching?

-After our dentists diagnose a bruxism condition, they will help you determine the best course of care for your lifestyle and needs.
+After our dentists diagnose a bruxism condition in State College, PA, they will help you determine the best course of care for your lifestyle and needs.
 In some cases, our team will take oral impressions to create a custom night guard.
 These appliances are worn comfortably in your mouth while you sleep and keep the upper and lower teeth in good alignment with one another.
 Night guards can protect your teeth and jaw from further damage that results from the friction of grinding your teeth together or clenching your jaw.
 In other instances, bruxism treatment may consist of occlusal adjustments where our dentists even out the interface between the upper and lower teeth to bring harmony and comfort to the bite.
 Cases of tooth misalignment that are creating a teeth grinding or clenching habit may be best treated with orthodontics while palliative care (hot and warm compresses, jaw exercises, and nonprescription anti-inflammatories) may help to minimize the discomfort caused by chronic teeth grinding and jaw clenching.